Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa.rst

   # for arch/powerpc only
   CONFIG_FSL_PAMU=y

-  # common options needed for the PHYs used on the RDBs
+  # common options needed for the woke PHYs used on the woke RDBs
   CONFIG_VITESSE_PHY=y
   CONFIG_REALTEK_PHY=y
   CONFIG_AQUANTIA_PHY=y